Our2020View/Our2020View.github.io/houghtonrvheatpumpreplacement.md

 <img src="/assets/webhoughton6.jpeg"/>

 The division between ceiling ducts and the plenum flood dump is pretty solid.
 There are no air leaks on the face plate when the ceiling duct distribution is selected, and no appreciable change in the already very quiet air flow.
+I will not have to modify the air flow distribution as I did on our Coleman Mach 10.

 We mounted the remote control in the holster it came with, in the dining area: